 3 – Amazon Web Services (AWS): $45.3 billion (11.74%)

-Contrary to what many people think, Amazon is not just about online sales.
-It has what is called the Amazon Web Services (AWS), a cloud infrastructure and computing service.
+Contrary to many people, Amazon is not just about online sales.
+It has Amazon Web Services (AWS), a cloud infrastructure and computing service.

 AWS allows its subscribers to store many files or run programs without needing a large hard drive space and installing any type of software.